docksal/docksal/docs/project-customize.md

 The PHP version is defined by the `cli` service.
 The default image used is `docksal/cli:1.0-php7` which uses PHP 7.

-A service image name consists of two parts: a docker image name and it's tag.
+A service image name consists of two parts: a docker image name and a tag.
-Here `docksal/cli` is the name of the docker image, while `1.0-php7` is it's tag.
+Here `docksal/cli` is the name of the docker image, while `1.0-php7` is the image tag.

-To switch PHP versions you need to change the image used for the `cli` container to your desired one.
+To switch PHP versions you have to change the image used for the `cli` service to your desired one.

 [How to find out all supported PHP versions?](#docksal-images)

 ### Extend or modify config with `docksal-local.yml` or `docksal.yml`

-If you use zero-configuration (or any other) you can change the used images with `docksal-local.yml`.
+When using zero-configuration (or any other) the service image can be overridden in `docksal-local.yml`.

 The same technique is **applicable to `dosksal.yml` if `DOCKSAL_STACK` is set in `docksal.env`**.
-In this case, `docksal.yml` will extend/modify the configuration instead of overriding it.
+In this case, `docksal.yml` will extend/modify the stack configuration defined in `DOCKSAL_STACK` instead of overriding it.

-You can change the PHP version used by providing an `image` value for the `cli` container.
+To switch the PHP version override the `image` value for the `cli` service.

 For example, in `docksal-local.yml` or `docksal.yml`: